Cartiledge/BingoTeamIndicators/README.md

 # How it works
 -> Simply fill in the desired amount of teams (between 1 and 15) in the Sidepanel.
 -> Fill in the in-game names of the participants in the textfields, separated by commas.
--> The plugin will now add an icon before the names of the participants based on which team they're in in Clan chat, Guest Clan chat, and Friends chat!
+-> The plugin will now add an icon before the names of the participants based on which team they're in Clan chat, Guest Clan chat, and Friends chat!

 *Please note: This plugin WILL remove Ironman icons in these chats too.*